-A very interesting characteristics about languages is how they sound.
+A very interesting characteristic of language is how it sounds.
 You can say something about how a language sounds even if you don’t speak it.
-Not only this, but you can also tell how this language makes you feel and make assumptions on the person speaking the language.
-This leads to us to question whether the language(s) we speak can affect our personality.
+Not only this, but you can also tell how this language makes you feel and make assumptions about the person speaking the language.
+This leads us to question whether the language(s) we speak can affect our personality.
 We’re taking a look at this topic from a scientific point of view.
-Furthermore, we’ll present you interesting results from our own little research.
-It’s a survey passed done on our own team (Sam, Luca, Diana, Lize, Cédric, Mara, Maike, Patricia and me) about the character of languages; where we all had to assign characteristics to specific languages.
+We’ll also present you with interesting results from our own research.
+It’s a survey done on our own team (Sam, Luca, Diana, Lize, Cédric, Mara, Maike, Patricia and myself) about the character of languages; we all had to assign characteristics to specific languages.

 Do the languages you speak affect your personality?